16 Most Stunning Sedona Sunset Spots in Arizona 2026

 6. Vultee Arch

-The Vultee Arch is a five miles trail through the wilderness of a desert.
+The Vultee Arch is a five-mile trail through the desert wilderness.
 The trail includes a 50-foot-high red rock bridge passing over a canyon.
 Reaching the top and enjoying the view is the main objective of this hike.

 Address: FR 152, Dry Creek Road, Arizona 86336, USA.